Artist based in Brooklyn, NY

 "Often my paintings start with a word or phrase from a song, which I use as a vehicle to draw out a composition with the corresponding letter forms.
 It is a way of making decisions and dividing the space."

 untitled (Paradise 22), 2022, 42 x 38 inches, acrylic on canvas

 What are you currently working on and where did the inspiration for it come from?

-Innovation does not only happen in the field of technology — it occurs everyday in an artist's practice.
+Innovation does not only happen in the field of technology — it occurs everyday in a creative practice.
 What do you do for inspiration?

 Who are your biggest influences?

-What books or films are an important source of inspiration?
+Are there books or films that are an important source of inspiration?

 What’s the best piece of advice you’ve been given?